pivotal/docs-tap/about-package-profiles.hbs.md

   The convention service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps should run on Kubernetes as a convention.
-The convention service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.
+The convention service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving time for operators and developers.

 - **[Default roles for Tanzu Application Platform](authn-authz/overview.md)**

-  This package includes five default roles for users including app-editor, app-viewer, app-operator, and service accounts including workload and deliverable.
-These roles are available to help operators limit the permissions that a user or service account requires on a cluster that runs Tanzu Application Platform.
+  This package includes five default roles for users, including app-editor, app-viewer, app-operator, and service accounts including workload and deliverable.
+These roles are available to help operators limit permissions a user or service account requires on a cluster that runs Tanzu Application Platform.
 They are built by using aggregated cluster roles in Kubernetes role-based access control (RBAC).

-  Default roles only apply to a user interacting with the cluster using kubectl and Tanzu CLI.
+  Default roles only apply to a user interacting with the cluster by using kubectl and Tanzu CLI.
 Tanzu Application Platform GUI support for default roles is planned for a future release.

 - **[Developer Conventions](convention-service/about.md)**